InnocentRangaka/InnocentRangaka.github.io/README.md

 ## Description
 The website features a clean and modern design with a responsive layout that adapts to different screen sizes.
 It includes sections for displaying an introduction, skills, work experience, portfolio projects, contact information, and social media links.

-**Note:** Description of installation instructions, usage information, features, and the technologies used is provided below.
-It also includes instructions on how to run the website locally using Vite's development server.

 ## Features:

 * Clean and professional design